 Cooking fish en papillote, or in a packet, is one of the best ways to cook it without odor.
 It’s incredibly fast and easy, and works with most fish fillets.
 It’s also a great way to make a meal for one.
 The vegetables need to be cut very thin and small to cook quickly — julienning is the best way.
 It is traditional and healthiest to use parchment paper to make the packets, but I have used foil, as it is easier to handle, especially if you have neuropathy in your hands.
 If the foil bothers you, try lining the foil packets with parchment paper.
 Making the packets may seem tricky, but once you’ve got the hang of it, it’s easy.
 If at first you don’t succeed, then try again.
 Do not make your packets too small or tight; the fish and veggies will make steam as they cook, and need room to expand.

-5. Fold the foil in half over the fish and tightly roll the sides of the packet together to seal, starting from the fold, leaving a small gap open at the far side.
+- Fold the foil in half over the fish and tightly roll the sides of the packet together to seal, starting from the fold, leaving a small gap open at the far side.
 The packet should have the look of a giant empanada.
-Pour half the wine through the gap into each packet and then seal it completely.
+Pour the lemon juice mixture through the gap into each packet and then seal it completely.
 Lay the packets on a cookie sheet and bake in the oven for 10-15 minutes, depending on the thickness of the fish.
 Let them sit for a moment before opening.

 Ann's Tips and Tricks

 If you are on a bland diet, you may want to omit or deseed the tomato slices, and either pass on the garlic or simply discard it before eating since it does give the fish and veggies great flavor